tea7010/MyLearning/english/writing.md

 * Things I declare for 2025 is kind of goals, but I think the most important things are habits to achieve the goals and states you want to be.
 * The things I declare for 2025 are like goals, but I believe the most important aspects are the habits that help achieve those goals and the state of being you aspire to reach.

+* I am sad about the fact that my holiday almost for four weeks will be ended by three days.
+I was very happy with staying with family and traveling in this country.
+* I feel sad knowing that my almost four-week holiday will end in just three days.
+I’ve truly enjoyed spending time with my family and traveling around this country.